fluree/ledger/test/CONVERT_TO_IDIOMATIC.md

 ## Goals

-- Make the test suite more familiar to other Clojure programmers by following community conventions & idioms
 - Make the tests runnable individually, together with other tests, and in any order
 - Make the tests easily runnable from the CLI, in CI, and at the REPL